connornishijima/Pixie_Chroma/README.md

 **[@lixielabs](https://twitter.com/lixielabs)**

+# About

 **PIXIE CHROMA** is a dual-5x7 character display for Arduino, that can be easily chained to create easy-to-use displays as long or tall as you'd like!
 Featuring 70 addressable RGB LEDs, Pixie Chroma can be controlled with as little as a single GPIO!

+# Demo

-Here's a quick peek at how easy that is:
+Here's a quick peek at how easy it is to use a Pixie display:

 ```cpp
 #include "Pixie_Chroma.h"